With few options, Iran and Europe try to save nuclear deal

 BRUSSELS (Reuters) - Europe sought on Tuesday to find a way to save the Iran nuclear deal without the United States but was short on details about how the accord could survive the reimposition of U.S. sanctions ordered by President Donald Trump.

-British, French and German foreign ministers met the EU’s top diplomat in Brussels a week after Trump abandoned an agreement he branded a “horrible, one-sided deal that should have never, ever been made”.
+British, French and German foreign ministers met the EU’s top diplomat in Brussels ahead of all four discussing the next steps with their Iranian counterpart Mohammad Javad Zarif, a week after Trump abandoned an agreement he branded a “horrible, one-sided deal that should have never, ever been made”.

-They will later hold talks with their Iranian counterpart Mohammad Javad Zarif.

 Seeking to uphold what the European Union had considered its biggest diplomatic achievement in decades, the 2015 accord rests on allowing business with Iran in exchange for Tehran shutting down any capacity to build an atomic bomb.